 Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Risk Three-yearly revaluation of assets (i.e. excluding land and buildings) will occur with reference to information provided by BERL.
 The increase in asset value will be greater than what has been allowed for in the LTP budgets due to external market and financial conditions.
 Market prices are determined by factors outside of our control.
 Low/Medium High Council's Roading Network accounts for approximately two thirds of Council's total assets.
 For the year ended 30 June 2023, external assessors advised that their annual uplift in the values of these assets was 2.1%.
 The revaluation increases used in the LTP based on the BERL indices, are consistent with this figure.
-Data Source: BERL and independent expert Valuation assessor.
-Recent increases have been significant and, normally, 'corrections' occur in subsequent cycles.
+Data Source: BERL and independent expert Valuation assessor Recent increases have been significant and, normally, 'corrections' occur in subsequent cycles.
 Any significant differences in Forecast Revaluation amounts and Actual Revaluation amounts will primarily impact Council's Statement of Financial Position and Council's Depreciation charge that is included in its Statement of Comprehensive Revenue and Expense.
 Council's annual Depreciation is approximately 2% of its Total Asset base so any such difference would impact Council's Balanced Budget position.
 Where significant, this could impact Council's future level of rates it seeks to generate.
-Med lium Three-yearly revaluation of land and building assets are undertaken on a consistent basis using the BERL inflation That the assumed value of these assets over the period of the Plan is incorrect - the actual revaluation may be greater or less Economic conditions may change.
+Med lium Three-yearly revaluation of land and building assets are undertaken on a consistent basis using the BERL inflation That the assumed value of these assets over the period of the Plan is incorrect-the actual revaluation may be greater or less Economic conditions may change.
 Valuations for earthquake-prone buildings may fall at a disproportionate rate.
 Low Medium adjusters.
-Data source: BERL. than this.
-Low/M edium Capital Works Contracts - There will be no variations in terms of price and performance of capital works programmes be no variations in terms of price and performance of capital works programmes.
+Data source: BERL than this.
+Low/M ledium be no variations in terms of price and performance of capital works programmes.
 Data source: Council data. of capital works programmes which may affect the affordability and/or level of service provided.
 There is potential risk that there will not be enough contractors to Council's capital works contracts have tight provisions governing price variations.
-Low Medium , , , , , Some projects enable scope to be downsized in cases of significant price increase.
+Low Medium service provided.
+There is potential risk that there will not be enough contractors to Some projects enable scope to be downsized in cases of significant price increase.
 Medium